UTS-eResearch/datacrate/README.md

 #### Non-RDF-based formats

-[Datacite] has a lot of metadata that is useful for Data Crates, because it is but it is oriented towards describing things at the dataset level, not the file level, and thus only useful for some metadata at the dataset level.
+[Datacite] has a lot of metadata that is useful for Data Crates, but it is oriented towards describing things at the dataset level, not the file level, and thus only useful for some metadata at the dataset level.
 It is also focussed on published data which has a DOI (although you can enter a null DOI).